 A dangling wire links one of the numerous components of your sound system.
 The faulty connection might be on a high-quality system component, such as your amplifier or subwoofer.
 If the plug end of one of your speakers has been damaged, it might be there.

 Like other speakers in your system, a passive subwoofer needs an external amplifier to function.
-A passive subwoofer may be utilized in a home theater system with an additional amplifier connected between the passive subwoofer and the receiver’s preamp outputs.
+A passive subwoofer can be used in a home theater setup by connecting an extra amplifier between it and the preamp outputs of the receiver.
 In this design, the receiver is not required to deliver amplifier power to the subwoofer.

 How Much Does A New Subwoofer Cost?

 1) Contact your manufacturer if the issue is electronic and you lack the knowledge or competence to repair it.

 Consider replacing the subwoofer with a new one if it is more than five years old.

 Electronic components have a limited lifespan, and an older model may need more repairs or replacements than the machine is worth.